NeatNerdPrime/git-cop/README.md

 want to turn into regular expressions. *For purposes of the YAML configuration, these need to be expressed as strings with special characters escaped properly for internal conversion to a regular expression.*

-### Rake

-This gem provides optional Rake tasks.
-They can be added to your project by adding the following requirement to the top of your `Rakefile`:

-    require "git/cop/rake/setup"

-Now, when running `bundle exec rake -T`, you'll see `git_cop` included in the list.

-If you need a concrete example, check out the [Rakefile](Rakefile) of this project for details.

-## Usage

-### Command Line Interface (CLI)

-From the command line, type: `git-cop --help`

-    git-cop --hook                # Add Git Hook support. git-cop -c, [--config]        # Manage gem configuration. git-cop -h, [--help=COMMAND]  # Show this message or get help for a command. git-cop -p, [--police]        # Check feature branch for issues. git-cop -v, [--version]       # Show gem version.

-To check if your Git commit history is clean, run: `git-cop --police`.
-It will exit with a failure if at least one issue, with error severity, is detected.

-This gem does not check commits on `master`.
-This is intentional as you would, generally, not want to rewrite or fix commits on `master`.
-This gem is best used on feature branches as it automatically detects all commits made since `master` on the feature branch.

-Here is an example workflow, using gem defaults with issues detected:

-    cd example
-    git checkout -b test
-    touch text.txt
-    git add --all .
-    git commit --message "This is a bogus commit message that is also terribly long and will word wrap" git-cop --police

-    # Output:
-    Running Git Cop...

-    83dbad531d84a184e55cbb38c5b2a4e5fa5bcaee (Brooke Kuhlmann, 0 seconds ago): This is a bogus commit message that is also terribly long and will word wrap.
-      Commit Body Presence Warning.
-Use minimum of 1 line (non-empty).
-      Commit Subject Length Error.
-Use 72 characters or less.
-      Commit Subject Prefix Error.
-Use: /Fixed/, /Added/, /Updated/, /Removed/, /Refactored/.
-      Commit Subject Suffix Error.
-Avoid: /\./, /\?/, /\!/.

-    1 commit inspected.
-4 issues detected (1 warning, 3 errors).

 ### Git Hooks